 How Do You Drain Oil from Inboard Outboard?

-Step Three: Let all of the used oil drain into your catch pan.
+Step Three: Allow all the used oil to drain into your catch pan.
 If desired, you can place a funnel into the pan to make pouring easier later on.
 Once finished, retighten your drain plug securely.

 And that’s it!
 You’ve now successfully drained the oil from your inboard/outboard engine.